varshiniramanathan/3D-genome-analysis-tutorials/packages.md

 - [Exploring Bioinformatics File Formats](https://www.happykhan.com/posts/bioinfo-formats-file-formats)
 - [bedtools documentation](https://bedtools.readthedocs.io/en/stable/)

+One important note is that in general, genomic file formats (namely BED and BEDPE files) do not have headers, but it is often easier to refer to things by columns when you analyze them in python or R, but you may have to set those column names yourselves since the BED-like file will not have them.
+In general, the convention is to load BED files with the columns chr, start, end.
+For BEDPE, it's chr1, start1, end1, chr2, start2, end2.

 ### Frames for your data

 A very common way that we represent analyzed data is to tabulate it (make a table that both you and your code can read and interpret).
 You can dress up your tabulated data in different ways, but the core of it that you will have columns that indicate features of the dataset, and rows that indicate samples of the dataset.
 For example, columns could be chromosome, start of a genomic interval, and end of genomic interval, and rows could be 1 million genomic intervals.
 Rows could be loops, and columns could be the coordinates and strengths of those loops.
 Etc. (You could technically flip rows and columns, but don't do this.
 Almost all genomics wants your data tabulated in this way.